 Houston Arts Alliance

-In 2021, the Houston Mayor’s Office of Cultural Affairs (MOCA) announced its search for artists to develop three permanent, site-specific civic art commissions for the then-forthcoming Alief Neighborhood Center.
+In 2020, the Houston Mayor’s Office of Cultural Affairs (MOCA) announced its search for artists to develop two permanent, site-specific civic art commissions for then-forthcoming Sunnyside Health and Multi-Service Center.

-Through its contractor Houston Arts Alliance, MOCA released the opportunity to artists residing in the Greater Houston Area and oversaw a selection process which prioritized community representation, deep community engagement, and storytelling.
+Through Houston Arts Alliance, MOCA released the opportunity to artists residing in the Greater Houston Area and oversaw a selection process which prioritized community representation, deep community engagement, and storytelling.

-MOCA’s announcement of artists awarded contracts to develop art commissions for the Alief Neighborhood Center was the first to take place after the public release of its first-ever Equity Review of Houston’s Civic Art Collection in 2020.
+MOCA’s announcement of artists awarded contracts to develop art commissions for the Sunnyside Multi-Service Center was among the first to take place after the public release its first-ever Equity Review of Houston’s Civic Art Collection in 2020.
 The results of this collection survey showed devastating inequities in the history of Houston’s art-commissioning practices and for the lifetime of its Civic Art Program until 2020.
 Women of color especially proved to be the most underrepresented group in Houston’s collection per the city’s population demographics and at the time, had together created less than 2.5% of the artworks in Houston’s Civic Art Collection.
 Out of 677 objects in the Civic Art Collection in 2020, only 17 artworks were the work of BIPOC women.
 Through new leadership for its Civic Art Program, MOCA has since been able to establish a community-centric vision for commissioning artworks for Houston’s neighborhoods and has underscored new standards for equity and artist-support within the artist-selection processes for art commissions.
-The completion of Bennie Flores Ansell’s “Alief Swarm” artwork marks the first artwork to be created by a Filipino American artist for Houston’s now 809-object Civic Art Collection.
+The completion of Irene Antonia-Diane Reece’s “That Sunnyside Pride” marks the addition of a significant artwork created by a BIPOC woman for Houston’s now 809-object Civic Art Collection.